lioneltrs/goNCommand/README.md

 ```
 ./goGPilots
 ```
-or ./goAoF3 or ./goML or ./goNM or ./goCS or ./goSengoku or ./goSuperS
+or ./goAoF3 or ./goML or ./goNM or ./goCS or ./goSengoku or ./goSuperS or ./goLB2

-You should get a ncommand.zip file (or gpilots.zip, or aof3.zip, or maglord.zip, or ninjamas.zip, or crsword.zip, or sengoku.zip, or ssideki.zip) in the directory where the script is.
+You should get a ncommand.zip file (or gpilots.zip, or aof3.zip, or maglord.zip, or ninjamas.zip, or crsword.zip, or sengoku.zip, or ssideki.zip, or  lastbld2.zip) in the directory where the script is.

 ## Background and information
 The C code ss_unswizzle.c was written by ark (the script goNCommand links to the original post where I found it).